-Douglas W. Gilpin, Associate Director, Construction Services
+Douglas W. Gilpin, Director, Campus Construction

-Jill Stewart, Associate Director, Project Management
+Jill Stewart, Associate Director

 Before being named associate director of the PMCS Project Management Division in 2017, Jill managed one of the department’s project management teams for over three years.
 Prior to joining The University of Texas at Austin, she worked as a senior project manager and architect in private practice, with much of her work focused on educational facilities.
 In addition, she has been involved in learning environment projects for private and non-profit organizations.
 Jill holds a bachelor's degree in environmental design from Texas A&M University and a master's degree in architecture from Arizona State University.
 A licensed architect for over 20 years, she is also a LEED accredited professional.
 Jill is a graduate of the APPA Institute for Leadership in Educational Facilities.

 Ana oversees the university’s Replacement & Renewal (R&R) program.
 Her division includes technical review, cost estimating, project planning, and design.
 In addition, she oversees the data and communication team, which provides technical and support services to the organization.
 Before beginning her employment with The University of Texas at Austin, Ana held positions in private firms and the Texas Higher Education Coordinating Board (THECB).
 She serves on several APPA task groups and is a faculty member in the APPA Institute for Leadership in Educational Facilities.
 Ana holds a master’s degree in higher education administration from UT Austin.